richardartoul/folder-monitor/README.md

 Second, I wanted to stress test the application and make sure that it would handle large numbers of files being added to the monitored folder at once.
 I decided to implement this test using a bash script because I didn't want users to have to use Clojure/Leiningen to run this test.
 Also, Bash lends itself nicely to this type of test.

 The bash script [file_overload.sh](test/test_files/file_overload.sh) copies a small (11kb) test image file into the monitored folder x number of times in rapid succession (I tested it up to x = 2000).

-It then checks to see if all the files were properly renamed, prints a test success/failure result, and then removes the test files from the folder.
+The companion script [file_overload_test.sh](test/test_files/file_overload.sh) checks to see if all the files were properly renamed, prints a test success/failure result, and then removes the test files from the folder.

+These two scripts were originally implemented as one script, however, I split them into two separate scripts due to incompatibilities between different operating systems.
+For example, including them as one script worked fine on Linux because the filesystem events are properly supported, however, on OSX the Java Watch Service will sometimes have to fall back on polling (it does so gracefully and silently) and there was no easy way to wait until the folder-monitor application had properly renamed all the files before running the portion of the script that checks the folder.
+With the two scripts as separate files, the developer can use the first script to bombard the folder with many new files, and then once they've determined a sufficient amount of time has passed for folder-monitor to rename all the files (a few milliseconds in most cases), execute the companion script to make sure all the files were properly renamed and then perform automatical cleanup (removal of the test files).

 ### Running Tests